TheFreeman193/NordVPN-Servers/index.md

 This module provides various functions for retrieving country, grouping, technology, and server information from the web API provided by NordVPN.
  Possible filter parameters are generated dynamically by retrieving lists of valid entries from the API.
-A list of countries, groups, and technologies is stored locally as an offline fallback, and these can be updated.
+Lists of countries, groups, technologies, and servers are included as an offline fallback, and these can be updated.
+ Sessional caching of country, group, and technology data is customisable.

 ## Documentation